alexandrnikitin/blog/_drafts/access-null-pointer-without-exception.md

 everything works...
 :see_no_evil:

-A question that couldn't keep in: Guys, how do you work on that codebase?????

 I have extensive .NET background and that's far away from common.
 Abusing directives.
 I could understand if it would be linux or win.
 I consider it as ugly code.
 Unreadable and leads to bugs.